joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/23/style/mamdani-trump-reactions-fuentes-bannon.html

 **Trump Moves to End Temporary Protected Status for Somalis**\
-`About 700 Somali immigrants are currently allowed to live and work in the U.S. under a program for people fleeing countries in turmoil.`\
+`About 700 Somali immigrants are currently allowed to live and work in the United States under a program for people fleeing countries in turmoil.`\
 https://nytimes.com/2025/11/23/us/trump-somali-tps-protected-minnesota.html

 **Donald Glover Reveals He Had a Stroke Last Year**\